Polish Super Cup

 The Polish Super Cup (Superpuchar Polski, /pl/), known as the STS Superpuchar Polski for sponsorship reasons, is an annually held match between the champions of the Ekstraklasa and the Polish Cup winners or, if the Ekstraklasa champions also win the Polish Cup, the Cup's runners-up.
-As of 2025, the Polish Super Cup has been played 34 times.
-The most successful club are Lech Poznań and Legia Warsaw, who both won the competition 6 times.
+As of 2026, the Polish Super Cup has been played 35 times.
+The most successful club is Lech Poznań, who won the competition 7 times.
 The most common participant has been Legia Warsaw, as they have played seventeen final games and lost their eight following finals between 2012 and 2021.
 Unlike the Polish Cup, there is no extra time played in the competition, therefore in case of a draw after regular time, the match goes straight into a penalty shoot-out.

-Legia Warsaw are the current holders of the trophy.
+Lech Poznań are the current holders of the trophy.